 Lafreniere Park | Parks and Recreation Projects

 Meyer Engineers, Ltd. provided the complete master plan design for this 155-acre park on land located in Jefferson Parish, including a 20-acre lagoon.
-Meyer was responsible for the entire Lafreniere Park, including engineering work such as the complete grading and topographic shaping of the park, design of dams between the main lagoon and the marsh island area, and concrete retaining walls.
-We also designed all subsurface drainage throughout the park, which includes pipes varying from 15 inches in diameter to 60 inches in diameter.
+Meyer was responsible for the design of the entire Lafreniere Park, including all civil engineering work to complete grading and topographic shaping of the park, design of dams between the main lagoon and the marsh island area, and concrete retaining walls.
+Meyer also designed the subsurface drainage throughout the park, which included pipes varying from 15 inches diameter to 60 inches diameter.

 Roadwork included the design of two bridges to the mall area and one to the pavilion area, the complete design of all roads within the park and all entrances into the park (including structural design of all gates).
 In addition, all parking areas were designed by Meyer.
-Our architectural work on the project includes the design of 3200-square-foot open air pavilion, the foundation building, maintenance buildings, a sales building with plastic floating dock for 32 boats, restroom buildings throughout the park, and several picnic shelters (ranging in size from 40 feet to 50 feet).
+Our architectural work on the project included the design of a 3,200-square-foot open air pavilion, the 6,400-square-foot foundation building, maintenance buildings, a sales building with plastic floating dock for 32 boats, restroom buildings throughout the park, and several picnic shelters (ranging in size from 40 feet to 50 feet).

 Phase 1 Completion Date: December 1979